reko-beep/reko-beep/readme.md

 - 🧠 Clinician-in-training passionate about using **tech to solve healthcare problems**
 - 💡 Exploring ideas in **neonatology, mortality review tools**, and **local healthcare dashboards**
-- 🌍 I also run side-projects like a **PC parts listing site for Pakistan**
+- 🌍 I also run side-projects like a **medical induction platform** for new doctors, where I generate estimated merit lists and help PG Trainees know beforehand where they stand.

 ---